 ‘The Dream’ and Other Poetry by Judah LoVato The Society January 15, 2013 Poetry The Dream I dreamed a dream of two parades so different, yet the same, And I could not place the meaning of the first parade that came.
 Along a road lined with many leafless and grey, dying trees A black parade moved slowly forward trailing grief and unease.
 Soft silence overwhelmed silence, and silence soft silence grieved, Making sobs erupt from hearts burdened heavy and long bereaved, Blinding eyes with hopeless dark; that trudging future no one sees.
 Thus the first parade had come and a second followed after, I could not place which was the slave and which one was the master.
 For I dreamed a dream of two parades so different, yet the same, And I could not place the meaning of the next parade that came.
 Along the road of the first parade, where grieving silence hung, A bright parade, a colored party, came marching and they sung Soft strains of music which wafted light from flutes and drums and horns, Making flowers bloom and the trees bud with sprightly vibrant thorns, Blinded eyes with mirthful tears; their sins upon a tree are strung.
 I woke again when the morning came, my dream began to fade, And I could not place the meaning that was found in that parade.
 Ever Must He Wake Ever must he wake so early Before the greater world awakes And with gestures sleepy surly Pot of coffee makes.
 Then his mug from cupboard takes Pours himself an earthy brew Then drinking deep he finds strength anew.
 Then he leans, with his mug in hand, ’Gainst the counter to gaze outside And sees white flakes, as vast white sand, Tears while falling dried.
 Thinking thus he turns aside, Pours himself another brew Then drinking deep finds his strength anew.
 Always must he wake so early Before the rest of the world wakes.
 Then, with gestures dreamy surly, Black drip-coffee makes.
 His mug from his cupboard takes Then pours himself warm black brew Deeply drinks and finds his strength anew Judah was born April 1992 and raised on a ranch in rural Wyoming.
 When he was twelve years old he started keeping journals and writing poetry, though it wasn’t until late in his college career that he started writing with serious intent.
 To date, Judah has written a quantity of poetry, one novel, a variety of short stories, and has accumulated stacks of personal ‘notes and scrawlings’ which he consults for inspiration.
 Currently, Judah is attending college in Montana where he is studying Literature and Communications.
 This poem is among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.